maxsundell/maxsundell.se/_posts/2025-12-20-createmobileconfig.md

 1. Set a **Custom configuration profile name** (shown locally under **System Settings** → **Device Management**).
 2. Leave the deployment channel as **Device Channel**.
 3. Upload the `.mobileconfig` you created.
-4. Click **Next**, choose your **Assignment Groups**, and press **Create** to publish the policy.
+4. Press **Next**, choose your **Assignment Groups**, and press **Create** to publish the policy.

 ![Upload the .mobileconfig and assign groups in Intune]({{ '/assets/img/posts/2025-12-20-createmobileconfig/4.png' | relative_url }})

 ## Bonus tip: Use local preference manifests
-Sometimes the [ProfileManifests](https://github.com/DigiDNA/ProfileManifests){:target="_blank" rel="noopener noreferrer"} repo may be out of date.
-If you want to create a `.mobileconfig` using a local preference manifest, you can set a custom override.
+Sometimes the [DigiDNA/ProfileManifests](https://github.com/DigiDNA/ProfileManifests){:target="_blank" rel="noopener noreferrer"} repo may be out of date.
+If you want to create a `.mobileconfig` using a local preference manifest provided by the developer, you can set a custom override.

 1. Go to **iMazing Profile Editor → Settings…** in the menu bar.
 2. Go to **Manifests → Local folder for custom and override preference manifests → Choose…**
 3. Select the folder where you’ll store your custom preference manifest overrides.
-4. Place your `.plist` preference manifests in the chosen folder. iMazing will automatically match the app based on the application domain in the file name.
+4. Place your `.plist` preference manifests in the chosen folder. iMazing Profile Editor will automatically match the app based on the application domain in the file name.

 ![Upload the .mobileconfig and assign groups in Intune]({{ '/assets/img/posts/2025-12-20-createmobileconfig/5.png' | relative_url }})